MultimodalNeuroimagingLab/NSDiEEG_exploration/testing/AnnikaTesting/README.md

 compare specific images, and many other functions.

-├── beforeAnalysis/             % Code to run before analyzing data (normalization, SNR) ├── analysis/                   % Code to analyze the normalized broadband data ├── old/                        % Old versions of code existing in another folder ├── external/                   % Code used in many functions, but not written by me ├── README.md                   % This file
+├── beforeAnalysis/             % Code to run before analyzing data (normalization, SNR)

+├── analysis/                   % Code to analyze the normalized broadband data

+├── old/                        % Old versions of code existing in another folder

+├── external/                   % Code used in many functions, but not written by me

+├── README.md                   % This file

+### Important Note

+Almost all the code needs the program `setLocalDataPath.m` and `ieeg_nsdParseEvents.m` which are in the "external" folder.

 ### Before Analysis